miicck/dont-get-lost/README.md

 3. (optional, recommended) Go to Window > Package Manager, locate *High Definition RP* and update it to the latest version (it may already be the latest version).
 4. <b> If you want steam-based features: </b> <br>
-Download the Facepunch.Steamworks C# wrapper from https://github.com/Facepunch/Facepunch.Steamworks/releases (the latest .zip file) and put the contents of the Unity folder       within the .zip into Assets/Plugins (create Assets/Plugins if needed).
+Download the Facepunch.Steamworks C# wrapper from https://github.com/Facepunch/Facepunch.Steamworks/releases (the latest .zip file, not the source code) and put the contents of the Unity folder       within the .zip into Assets/Plugins (create Assets/Plugins if needed).
 Make sure that FACEPUNCH_STEAMWORKS is #defined in the project settings. <br> <br>
 <b> If you don't want steam-based features: </b> <br>
 Make sure that FACEPUNCH_STEAMWORKS is not #defined in the project settings.
 5. Done!
 Try playing the Assets/scenes/world_menu scene and creating a new world.
 Note that, the first time